 Immunology Research Centre (IRC)

 The IRC is an SFI-funded Strategic Research Cluster involving 10 Immunology labs in Trinity (School of Biochemistry and Immunology, Department of Genetics and School of Clinical Medicine) and Maynooth, along with 2 industrial partners - Opsona Therapeutics and Merck Research Laboratories.
-Kingston Mills is the Director of the Centre, with Luke O'Neill and Seamus Martin (Genetics) as deputy directors and James Harris as Programme Manager.
-IRC includes almost 40 PIs, postdocs, PhD students, a Research Assistant and a Finance Manager.
+Kingston Mills is the Director of the Centre, with Luke O'Neill and Seamus Martin (Genetics) as deputy directors and Sarah Higgins as Programme Manager.
+IRC includes almost 40 PIs, postdocs, PhD students and a Finance Manager.
 The IRC has been hugely successful - publishing over 40 papers and filing for a number of patents.

 Centre for Cancer Drug Discovery (C2D2)